 The Maine CITE Coordinating Center provides Training events including the use of distance learning technologies.
-All training events are fully accessible and developed in collaboration with AT Consortia members and other interested entities.
+All training events are fully accessible and developed in collaboration with AT Consortia members and others.
 Training focuses on AT Education, Employment, Community Living and Information Technology & Telecommunications, as well as on Accessible Educational Materials (AEM).
 All online training webinar are recorded and archived on the Maine CITE Training page.

 The Maine CITE Program continues to provide Technical Assistance to organizations, policy makers, and state agencies on AT related issues that will impact AT policy and provision of AT services in Maine.

 The Maine CITE Coordinating Center engages in a wide variety of Public Awareness activities.
 The guiding principle for Public Awareness is to integrate AT information into existing information networks and to promote AT device and AT service resources.

 The Maine CITE Coordinating Center’s websites feature information on AT resources, training events, accessible information technology, service providers, funding options, telecommunications and universal design.

 Conferences and Exhibits

-The Maine CITE Coordinating Center exhibits at statewide conferences to demonstrate AT devices and promote information about AT, resources, and Maine service providers.
+The Maine CITE Coordinating Center exhibits at statewide conferences to demonstrate AT devices and promote information about AT, funding, resources, and Maine service providers.

 Information and Assistance

-The Maine CITE Coordinating Center staff responds to inquiries about AT and provides Information and Assistance (I & A) services.
-AlphaOne also provides I & A services to hundreds of inquiries each year.
+The Maine CITE Coordinating Center staff responds to inquiries by phone or online about AT and provides Information and Assistance (I & A) services.

 Coordination and Collaboration